yabelo/yabelo/README.md

 <br>

+- I am a school student in 11th grade
-- Love to code.
+- Love to code <3
-- Learned all the languages i know by self (except from c#).
+- I learned all the languages I know by myself (except C#)
 - [My CV]()

 <br><br>